Managing a Person With ADHD

 Most ADHD accommodations are simple, inexpensive and beneficial to everyone in your team.
 Here are some strategies you can use to tackle some key areas where people with ADHD can struggle in the workplace, according to the Job Accommodation Network (JAN):

-Your team member may exhibit signs of hyperactivity or impulsive behavior, such as tapping, humming and fidgeting, which could disturb her colleagues and perhaps affect their performance.
+Your team member may exhibit signs of hyperactivity or impulsive behavior, such as tapping, humming and fidgeting, which could disturb colleagues and perhaps affect their performance.
 Scheduling regular breaks can create an outlet for physical activity.
-Providing her with a private workspace can reduce the disruption to other team members.
+Providing them with a private workspace can reduce the disruption to other team members.

 Gaining the support of colleagues: some of the behaviors of someone with ADHD, and some of the measures needed to accommodate them, could impact the rest of your team.
 But there are steps you can take to build good working relationships among your team members.